Make your own white clover tea this spring & summer!

 My kids LOVE to pick flowers, weeds, herbs, grass, and anything else they can get their little dirt-covered hands on so I sent them out to pick a basket of white clover for me.
 I played around with the clover and different herbs to put a yummy twist on this Southern summertime favorite!

-Benefits of White Clover
+Health Benefits of White Clover

 Foraging for White Clover

-To forage for and harvest white clover for clover tea, you will first need to find a patch that has not been sprayed with chemicals.
 Your yard is obviously the safest bet because you know if anything has been applied, but you could also check with your local parks and/or neighbors if you don’t have any white clover popping up.

 Gather the Clover

-Take a basket, bag, or jar and a pair of scissors out to your yard or wherever you located unsprayed clover.
-Clip the stem just below the blossom for this recipe.
-If you plan to use the leaves for another recipe OR if you want to use the clover as a garnish OR if you plan to hang dry to dehydrate, you can clip lower to keep some stem and leaves attached.
+If you plan to use the dried eaves for another recipe OR if you want to use the clover as a garnish OR if you plan to hang dry to dehydrate, you can clip lower to keep some stem and leaves attached.

 For a more detailed tutorial about foraging white clover blossoms, see this post.